awslabs/aws-proton-plugins-for-backstage/docs/developing.md

-# Developing with the AWS Proton plugins for Backstage
+# Developing the AWS Proton plugins for Backstage

-Learn how to develop locally with the AWS Proton plugins for Backstage.
+Learn how to develop the AWS Proton plugins for Backstage locally.

 To initialize the AWS Proton plugin packages: